cfengine/documentation/README.md

 first line that matches `end_rx`.
 If `end_rx` is omitted, all lines until the end of the file will be injected.

-The injected lines will be in a CFEngine code block.
 If the line that matches the regular expression is a comment, then it is excluded from the quote, otherwise it is included.